Just-Hussain/search-shortcuts/README.md

 * "y" for directly seraching in YouTube
 * "t" for Twitter.
 * "w" for Wiki.
-* "s" fot Stack overflow.
+* "s" fot Stack Overflow.
 More can easily be added through code, no UI for now.